 Did you know that eating foods high in sugar and fat can suppress the immune system?
 Think carefully about the foods that will support health and the vitamins and nutrients they contain, like vitamin C. A well balanced diet will help your child maintain a strong immune system, so stock up the pantry with healthy foods and be sure to include them in lunch boxes and after school snacks.

 Little reminders to "wash your hands!" are a great start, but most kids don't wash their hands as often or as well as they should.
 Because hand-washing is the first line of defense against the cold, flu, and other contagious illnesses, it's valuable to remind children how and when to do it.
 Encourage hand-washing before handling food, after using the bathroom, and after sneezing, coughing, or blowing your nose.
-Teach children to use warm water and work up a good soapy lather.
+Teach children to use warm water and work up a good soapy lather with a natural hand soap.
 Scrub for about 20 seconds (that's about two rounds of "Row, Row, Row Your Boat") rubbing between fingers, under nails, and over the backs of hands.

 Kids naturally love to share, but it's not a good idea to share eating utensils with friends, especially during cold and flu season.
 Since viruses and bacteria are easily transmitted through saliva, this is one type of sharing that you should teach your child to avoid.